 Contact Angle Surface Types

 This guide will help you overcome the difficulties of using an uneven surface in your contact angle measurements.
-We assume that you have already recorded a video of a droplet, and are currently in the process of analysing it.
+We assume that you have already recorded a video of a droplet, and are currently in the process of analyzing it.

 Preparing for Analysis